 Additionally, often the facts which the prosecution allege are disputed.
 For example, the accused person denies that the incident actually occurred or occurred exactly how the prosecution allege.

-CAN I GET A SECTION 10?
+CAN I AVOID A CONVICTION?

-A section 10 is not always appropriate or attainable even if an offender has no prior criminal history.
+However, this sentencing option is not always appropriate or attainable even if an offender has no prior criminal history.
 This is because a magistrate is required to take into account the following factors when considering sentencing an offender under section 10:

 - The person’s character, antecedents, age, health and mental condition;